es-shims/Number.prototype.toExponential/README.md

 ## Where this is needed

+In particular:
-In particular, Edge 15-18, and the equivalent versions of ChakraCore, have a rounding bug that this package fixes.
+ - Edge 15-18, and the equivalent versions of ChakraCore, have a rounding bug
+ - IE 6-8 do not properly throw on ±Infinity as fractionalDigits

 If you are not concerned with supporting these engines, there is no need to use this package.

-ES2018 increased the maximum range from 20 to 100.
+Note: ES2018 increased the maximum range from 20 to 100.
 This package does _not_ attempt to patch this difference.

 ## Getting started